AUTISTIC PRESENCE

 Come together in community with those who share the experiences of autism and menstruation in an opportunity to learn from each other, and to be seen, known, and valued.

-At each meeting, we read an approximately 15 minute excerpt from Wild Power by Alexandra Pope and Sjanie Hugo Wurlitzer, published by Hay House UK.
+At each meeting, we join on Zoom to read an approximately 15 minute excerpt from Wild Power by Alexandra Pope and Sjanie Hugo Wurlitzer, published by Hay House UK.

 Audio version plays, and the Kindle version displays simultaneously, for all to follow along.
 Afterwards, the group opens for discussion and sharing.